pllee/luc/README.md

 What is Luc?
 ====
 Luc is a lightweight JavaScript framework that is built from the ground up targeting all browsers and Node.js.
 To node devs Luc should look like any purely node library.
 To devs targeting the browser Luc should just look something written in CommonJS, just a single file and source map support thanks to [Browserify](https://github.com/substack/node-browserify).
 Everything is written in es5 and to support older browsers Luc comes with an es5 shim version.
 If we had to pick a single defining feature about Luc it would be its class system that doesn't box you in and can work with preexisting code not written in Luc.
 We also have great utilities to help keep your and our source small.
 Luc comes with over 40 utility Array/Object/Function methods along with over 150 Array utility methods that follow the same API and grammar.
-Along with that it comes with the ability to add EventEmiter and Plugin functionality to any class without using inheritance, even ones not defined with Luc's class system.
-Luc is lightweight and unobtrusive it has zero dependencies and currently sits at less than 650 SLOC and it is less than 7.5Kb minified and gzipped.
+It also comes with the ability to add EventEmiter and Plugin functionality to any class without using inheritance, even ones not defined with Luc's class system.
+Luc is lightweight it has zero dependencies and currently sits at less than 650 SLOC and it is less than 7.5Kb minified and gzipped.

 Node